awsdocs/aws-java-developer-guide-v2/doc_source/java-tls.rst

 **AWS SDK for Java 1.x**

-* Apache HTTP client: The SDK always prefers TLS 1.2, if it's supported in the platform.
+* Apache HTTP client: The SDK always prefers TLS 1.2 (if it's supported in the platform).

 **AWS SDK for Java 2.x**